igraph/python-igraph/doc/source/install.rst

 Compiling step by step
 ----------------------

-This section should be rarely used in practice but explains how to compile and install |python-igraph| step by step without ``pip``.
+This section should be rarely used in practice but explains how to compile and install |igraph| step by step without ``pip``.

 First, obtain the bleeding-edge source code from Github::